jkarstensen/meta/README.md

 ### Coordinates and variables

-We suggest a controlled vocabulary for position information, i.e., time (seconds since YYYY-MM-DDTHH:MM:SS, lat (degree_north), lon (degree_east), height (m), depth (m).
+We suggest a controlled vocabulary for position information, i.e., time (seconds since 1970-01-01, lat (degree_north), lon (degree_east), z (m).
 Again coordination among instrument scientists so that similar instruments across different platforms have the same name would be desirable.

 ### Metadata concept